bmi-calculator/bmicalculators.in/kg.md

+---
+title: BMI for weight in kilograms
+---

 Enter your weight in kilograms and your height in centimeters in the form below and press the "Let's see" button (Please read disclaimer below before using this form)

 <FORM NAME="BMI" method=POST>